Trump accuses Twitter of 'shadow banning' prominent Republicans

 All of the accounts showed up in searches by CNET on Thursday morning.

-"To be clear, our behavioral ranking doesn't make judgments based on political views or the substance of Tweets," a Twitter spokesperson said, before pointing to a May blog post on how it presents content and product lead Kayvon Beykpour's tweets about the changes it made on Wednesday.
+"To be clear, our behavioral ranking doesn't make judgments based on political views or the substance of tweets," a Twitter spokesperson said, before pointing to a May blog post on how it presents content and to product lead Kayvon Beykpour's tweets about the changes it made on Wednesday.

+Twitter CEO Jack Dorsey said in a tweet Wednesday, "It suffices to say we have a lot more work to do to earn people's trust on how we work."

 The White House didn't immediately respond to a request for comment.